Aliases for RTCA Gene

 GeneCards Summary for RTCA Gene

 RTCA (RNA 3'-Terminal Phosphate Cyclase) is a Protein Coding gene.
-GO annotations related to this gene include poly(A) RNA binding and RNA-3-phosphate cyclase activity.
+Gene Ontology (GO) annotations related to this gene include RNA-3-phosphate cyclase activity.
 An important paralog of this gene is RCL1.

 UniProtKB/Swiss-Prot for RTCA Gene